 Dr. Dorothea Baur is an expert with many years of international and interdisciplinary experience in the field of responsibility, sustainability and ethics.
 In her role as an independent consultant, Dorothea Baur advises companies, pension funds, foundations and NGOs on issues related to sustainable investments (ESG), artificial intelligence and ethics, as well as corporate social responsibility (CSR) and sustainability.
 Dorothea Baur studied Business Administration and International Relations in Zurich, Leuven (BE) and St. Gallen (CH) and received her PhD on NGO-Business partnerships from the Institute of Business Ethics at the University of St. Gallen.
 Afterwards she taught and researched at leading European business schools (e.g. ESADE Barcelona, Nottingham University Business School).
 From 2017 to 2020, Dorothea Baur was the independent ethics officer of Alternative Bank Switzerland.
 She continues to teach at various universities and universities of applied sciences.

-Stéphane Bernard, Managing Director, has been recently appointed CEO of the Euroclear Bank Poland Branch.
-He is also a member of the Board of Directors of the ESES (Euroclear Settlement of Euronext-zone Securities) central securities depositories (Euroclear Belgium, Euroclear France and Euroclear Nederland) and a member of the ESES Audit Committee.
-Prior to taking his current position, Mr Bernard was COO for the ESES CSDs as well as being and part of its management committee.
-Mr Bernard was General Manager of Belgian central securities depository, from 2001 until 2006, when CIK joined the Euroclear group.
-Mr Bernard started his carreer with a broker dealer in 1989.
-He holds degrees in Commercial and Consular Sciences from the Saint Louis Institute of Commerce in Belgium, a degree in Marketing from Institut Supérieur Economique Ixelles and a Masters in Treasury Management from the University Antwerp Management School.
+Stéphane Bernard is Chief Operating Officer at Euroclear Bank, a member of the Management Committee and Executive Board Member.
+Stéphane Bernard also heads Asset Servicing & Transaction Operations at Euroclear Bank since April 2012.
+In 2017, Stéphane was appointed CEO of the Euroclear Bank Poland Branch.
+Prior to taking his current position, Stéphane was a member of the Euroclear Bank Management Committee Advisory Group.
+He was an ESES Audit Committee member and also a member of the Board of Directors of the ESES central securities depositories (Euroclear Belgium, Euroclear France and Euroclear Nederland) till December 2018.
+Mr Bernard was COO for the ESES CSDs as well as being and part of its management committee until April 2012.
+Before this, Mr Bernard was Chief Executive Officer of Euroclear Belgium (formerly CIK SA/NV).
+He was General Manager of Belgian central securities depository, from 2001 until 2006, when CIK joined the Euroclear group.
+Earlier in his career, Mr Bernard headed the Operations department at Delta Lloyd Securities, where he managed challenges such as the euro transition, Y2K and capital infrastructure consolidation resulting from the creation of Euronext.
+Mr Bernard started his career with a broker dealer in 1989.
+Mr Bernard holds degrees in Commercial and Consular Sciences from the Saint Louis Institute of Commerce in Belgium, a degree in Marketing from Institut Supérieur Economique Ixelles and a Masters in Treasury Management from the University Antwerp Management School.

 Pascal is the Chief Ethics Officer of the Banque de France, reporting to the Governor.
 He is in charge of designing and controlling internal ethics rules, promoting ethics awareness and culture, advising the Governor, the managers and the staff.
 He represents the Banque de France in the Ethics and Compliance Officers Task Force of the central banks and supervisory authorities of the Eurosystem.
 He is member of the Cercle d’Ethique des Affaires, the French association for business ethics.
 Pascal was previously Labour Relations Director of the Banque de France and Chairman of its Health & Safety Committee in Paris.
 He negotiated collective agreements in particular on social dialogue, psychosocial risks, gender equality and telework.
 He succeeded in increasing threefold the Banque de France staff seconded to the European Central Bank when the European Single Supervisory Mechanism was set up.
 Pascal holds a Master’s degree in Public Organizations and Policies Analysis from Sorbonne University and graduated in Public Affairs from Sciences Po Paris.